-I will be working with students from the LGU capstone as they begin their service projects for the Spring Semester.
-The students were assigned to the Canaan Family Life Center.
-This week I featured some photos of the building and the surrounding area.
+As part of my Sophomore year Online Journalism course at La Salle University, I worked with students from the LGU capstone as they began their service projects for the Spring Semester.
+The students I worked with were assigned to the Canaan Family Life Center.
+Here are some photos of the building and the surrounding area taken on an iPhone 5.

 The students who were assigned to the Family Life Center were Kellsey Turner and Francesca Clerjeune.
 I was able to get in touch with Turner to find out more about her work with the Family Life Center.